ParsaAlizadeh/universal-parser-tool/README.md

 In this time, these judges have parsers.
 You can find more info about them in their directory.

+- Codeforces
-- AtCoder (Added login feature!)
+- AtCoder (+login)
 - Codechef
 - Spoj
 - Quera

+Find more info about parsers in their wiki section.

 **NOTE**: You may use the parser for practice problems.
 During a contest, some judges need to log in.
-For now, this feature is supported by atcoder parser.
+For now, this feature is supported by parsers with +login.